ADNF-Clustering: An Adaptive and Dynamic Neuro-Fuzzy Clustering for Leukemia Prediction: Implementation

 All experiments were conducted on Kaggle.
 To optimize performance, we leveraged Kaggle’s capability to use GPU acceleration.
 Specifically, we employed a high-performance NVIDIA Tesla P100 GPU, designed for deep learning applications and computationally intensive workloads.
 The codebase uses Python 3.10.12, TensorFlow 2.17.1, scikit-learn 1.2.2, and scikit‑fuzzy 0.5.0.

 We used microscopy images from the C‑NMC leukemia dataset~\cite{b14}, which contains 15,135 RGB segmented cell images from 118 patients.
 The dataset is divided into two classes: normal cells and leukemic blasts.
 These cells have been extracted from real-world blood smear images and exhibit characteristics such as staining noise and illumination variation, although most artifacts were corrected during acquisition.
 All images have been resized to \(64 \times 64\) pixels regardless of their original dimensions.
 This ensures a consistent input size for the model while also reducing computational complexity.
 Subsequently, each pixel value was normalized by dividing by 255, bringing the data into the [0,1] range.
+To further reduce dimensionality and remove redundancy in the extracted features, Principal Component Analysis (PCA) was applied.
+PCA projects the high-dimensional feature vectors into a lower-dimensional space while preserving the most relevant variance, which improves both computational efficiency and clustering performance.
+After testing several dimensions, we found that retaining 50 principal components (\( \text{PCA}=50 \)) yielded the best results.